 - Gas: This might not be available in all apartments in America.
 But if it is available, then it is only supplied for cooking purposes or heating.
 Normally, the cost of gas for cooking in a month may cost $10 to $15 per month which may rise to $50 to $100 per month, if it is used for heating purposes also.

 - Electricity: There are various factors which may increase the cost of electricity.
 It will fully depend upon how much energy the apartment appliances may consume.
-The bill can get higher if you use electricity for cooking and heating purposes too.
+The bill can get higher if you use electricity for cooking and heating purpose too.
 Electricity might cost you around $50 to $100 per month as a basic cost, the overall price can get higher up to 150 USD per month if heating is included.

-- Water, trash, sewer: Usually, water and sewer are often covered by the landlord but if it is not provided in agreement then you may have to pay around 50 to 75 USD every three months (quarterly).
+- Water, trash, sewer: Usually, water and sewer are often covered by the landlord themselves but if it is not provided in agreement then you may have to pay around 50 to 75 USD in every three months (quarterly).

 - Books and supplies: The books and other supplies like clothes, etc that you might need while studying in the US may cost you around 400 USD to 1,000 USD per year.